jameskbride/EuchreKata/README.md

 At the beginning of the hand one player is designated as the dealer, and deals each player 5 cards from the top of a shuffled deck in the following manner: each player gets 2, then 3 cards in rotating team order, then each player gets 3 cards in rotating team order.

-The remainder of the deck (known as the "kitty) is set aside.
+The remainder of the deck (known as the "kitty") is set aside.

 ### Trump Suit